Frequently Asked Questions

 The Supplement OWL® is a self-regulatory project of the dietary supplement industry.
 Individual companies and their trade associations in the industry are working together to create a product registry that will help increase transparency and accountability in the marketplace.
 The Council for Responsible Nutrition (CRN), the leading trade association for the dietary supplement and functional food industry, is spearheading the effort by providing the initial funding and conceptual project management.
-UL (Underwriters Laboratories), a global independent safety science company, is investing its resources in the development and administration of the registry and the technology that will drive the database.

 Why is the Supplement OWL important?